Woman missing for 2 weeks found safe in Zion National Park

 Woman missing for 2 weeks found safe in Zion National ParkNew

 SPRINGDALE, Utah (AP) — A California woman who was missing for about two weeks in Zion National Park in Utah has been found.
-Park officials said 38-year-old Holly Suzanne Courtier was found Sunday by search and rescue crews after park rangers received a tip that she was seen in the park.
-They didn’t say where she was found or anything about her condition or what had happened.
+Park officials said 38-year-old Holly Suzanne Courtier was found Sunday by search and rescue crews in a thickly vegetated area along the Virgin River after park rangers received a tip that she was seen in the park.
+Courtier’s daughter, Kailey Chambers, told CNN that her mother hurt her head early in her hike and became disoriented.
 Courtier has now been reunited with her family.
-Authorities say crews began the search after Courtier did not show up for her scheduled pickup in the park by a private shuttle on Oct.
+Authorities say crews began the search after Courtier did not show up for her scheduled pickup in the park by a private shuttle Oct.
 6.